jermsam/WebServerLogAnalizer/README.md

 The tool will find any IPs that made more than 100 requests starting from 2017-01-01.13:00:00 to 2017-01-01.14:00:00 (one hour) and print them to console AND also load them to another MySQL table with comments on why it's blocked.

-	GIVEN THAT EACH user_block COMMENT has a Unique code and also Each Ip Address has a unique ID, and Each Comment can apply to multiple Ips, where Each Ip is able to have more than one Comment,
+	~ GIVEN THAT EACH user_block COMMENT has a Unique code ~ and also Each Ip Address has a unique ID,
+	~ and Each Comment can apply to multiple Ips, where Each Ip is able to have more than one Comment,

 I MODIFIED THE REQUIREMENT TO THE FOLLOWING:

-	separate tables for:
+I made separate tables for:
-		ip ; namely ipaddress with fields (ipAddress_id,address) ipAddress_id being the primary key and comment; namely statuscomment with fields(statuscomment_code,comment) statuscomment_code being the primary key the two tables impliment are many to many relationship through HIBERNATE ORM
+		~ ip ; namely ipaddress with fields (ipAddress_id,address) ipAddress_id being the primary key and ~ comment; namely statuscomment with fields(statuscomment_code,comment) statuscomment_code being the primary key the two tables impliment a many to many relationship through HIBERNATE ORM

 To Test The Tool:
+On the sample C:/log.txt file above, I run the following commands from the console:

+	cd D:\WebServerLogAnalizer\parser\dist
-I run the following command from the console: java -cp "parser.jar" com.ef.Parser --startDate=2000-10-21.21:55:36 --duration=daily --threshold=1
+	java -cp "parser.jar" com.ef.Parser --startDate=2000-10-21.21:55:36 --duration=daily --threshold=1
-On the sample C:/log.txt file above.

 The tool was able to find any IPs that made more than 1 requests starting from 2000-10-21.21:55:36 to 2000-10-21.22:55:36 (24 hours) and printed them to console.